ErickXavier/youtube-spotify-playlist-converter/README.md

 What else to do
 ===============
-Beautify how results are showm
+Beautify how results are shown

-Few promotional channels like VEVO give title in <video title, artist> format which we could use to enhance the search.
+Few promotional channels like VEVO give title in <video title, artist> format which we could use to enhance the search

 Show the progress